 Amala and Ewedu soup is a classic Nigerian food, mostly eaten by the Yoruba people, especially people from Oyo state, but it is appreciated by other ethinc groups.

 Abacha and Ugba are known as African Salad and it can be eaten as a meal or snack.
 Many people eat it as a meal because it fills up your stomach just like any other meal.
 This meal is well-known and very popular in the Eastern part of Nigeria, among the Igbos, and they love it.

 Funnily, nothing is as soothing as taking Garri and Groundnut with chilled water during a hot afternoon.
 The combination gives a kind of fulfilment that only a true Nigerian can understand.
 Ijebu garri can be enjoyed with groundnut or smoked fish.

 I mentioned Garri and groundnut earlier, but this time around, it is Boli and groundnut.
 Boli is roasted ripe plantain and is very tasty when taken with groundnut, it is truly a delectable popular snack for Nigerians and that is why they miss it most when they travel abroad.

 18. Ogbono Soup

-Ogbono soup is a popular Nigerian dish made with ground ogbono seeds, with considerable local variation.
-The ground ogbono seeds are used as a thickener and gives the soup a brownish coloration.
+Ogbono soup is a popular Nigerian dish made with ground Ogbono seeds, with considerable local variation.
+The ground Ogbono seeds are used as a thickener and give the soup a brownish colouration.
 Besides the seeds, water and palm oil, it typically contains meat, seasonings such as chilli pepper, leafy vegetables and other vegetables.
 Typical leaf vegetables include bitter leaf and celosia.
 Typical other vegetables include tomatoes and okra.
 Some people add onions and iru.
 (Fermented locust beans) and this delicious soup can be eaten with pounded yam or with rice.
-In fact I’m salivating already.
+In fact, I’m salivating already.

 19. Ofada Rice